Swiss bask in reopened shops as COVID-19 cases drop

 In mid-January, authorities ordered the closure of stores except for supermarkets, pharmacies and other essential businesses — around the time that the country of 8.5 million was tallying more than 3,000 new coronavirus cases per day based on a seven-day average.
 That rate has gradually dropped in recent weeks, now to about 1,000 per day — or less.

-The seven-day average of deaths has come in in the single digits in recent days, declining steadily from the down from more than 70 on New Year’s Day and a plateau of more than 80 per day in most of November and December.
+The seven-day average of deaths has come in in the single digits in recent days, declining steadily from more than 70 on New Year’s Day and a plateau of over 80 per day in most of November and December.

 The new measures don’t just affect stores: museums, zoos, library reading rooms and outdoor sports facilities like tennis courts and skating rinks can reopen.
 The government also is allowing more people to gather in public or private — 15 people, up from five.